Can someone get high taking trazodone?

-The medication is most often prescribed for major depressive orders, such as depression, anxiety, as well as alcohol dependence.
-However, because trazodone has a sedating effect, a growing number of physicians prescribe it to patients for insomnia, a practice known as off-label use.
+The medication treats major depressive disorders such as depression, anxiety, and alcohol dependence.
+However, because of its sedating effect, a growing number of physicians prescribe it to patients for insomnia, a practice known as off-label use.

-Other conditions that doctors sometimes prescribe off-label use of trazodone for include:
+Other conditions that Physicians sometimes prescribe for off-label use include:

 - Alcohol withdrawal